-Implementing the Middleware Pattern in JavaScript
+Implementing a Middleware Pattern in JavaScript

 Problem Description